 - All Museum restrooms are accessible to those with mobility disabilities or in wheelchairs.
 Family/companion care restrooms are located on the First Floor off the Rotunda via the Sant Ocean Hall.

 The National Museum of Natural History has courtesy wheelchairs that may be borrowed on a first-come, first-served basis free of charge for use within the building.
 The wheelchairs, which are all manually operated, may not be taken outside of the Museum.
-Wheelchairs may be checked out at the Information Desk in the Rotunda, on the first floor of the museum, near the Museum entrance.
+Wheelchairs may be checked out at the Information Desk in the Evans Gallery on the Ground Floor of the museum, near the Museum store.

 Information for Visitors Who Are Deaf or Hard of Hearing